William John Fournier - The Martha's Vineyard Times

 Billy had a real-life mermaid, Elyse Madeiras, to help him create magic and support his parents throughout this journey.

-Billy left a lasting imprint upon all who knew him, as well as many that did not.
+Billy left a lasting imprint upon all who knew him, as well as many who did not.

-His burial will take place at 11 am Saturday, July 6, in a magical woodsy spot at his home with a reception immediately following.
-Address is 41 Haypath Road in Oak Bluffs.
-Parking available at 33 Haypath Rd.
+His burial took place on July 6, in a beautiful, woodsy spot.

-In lieu of flowers, please make donations in Billy’s memory to the Jimmy Fund.
+In lieu of flowers, please make donations in Billy’s memory to the Jimmy Fund, online at bit.ly/DF_JimmyFundDonation.